 Who is the hidden killer?

 Why is asbestos referred to as the hidden killer?
-Asbestos fibres are so fine you can’t see them as you breathe them in, and asbestos containing materials cannot be visually identified.
+Asbestos fibres are so fine you can’t see them as you breathe them in, and asbestos-containing materials cannot be visually identified.
+Materials that contain asbestos can look just like any other, cement sheets, partitions, floor tiles, ceiling tiles, insulation.
+They may, or may not, contain asbestos.

-Another reason asbestos is called the hidden killer, is that you might not know you have been exposed for more than 30 years.
-Symptoms can take years, or even decades to develop, those who are dying today may have been exposed in the 80’s or 90's.
+Another reason asbestos is called the hidden killer is that you might not know you have been exposed for more than 30 years.
+Symptoms can take years, or even decades to develop.
+The people dying from asbestos-related diseases today may have been exposed in the 80s or 90s.

 How can you escape the hidden killer?